Norviah/logger/docs/interfaces/Format.md

 • `Optional` **date**: `string`

 Represents the format for dates.

-Dates are parsed similar to the `date` command, minus the `%` operator.
-Any formatting valid through the `date` command is valid here.
+Dates are parsed similarly to unix formatting for the `date` command, minus the `%` character.
+Any formatting valid through the `date` command is valid.
+[Here](https://devhints.io/datetime) is a good reference for valid options.
-[Here](https://day.js.org/docs/en/display/format) is a good reference for all valid options, if desired, `[text]` can be used to escape characters.

 **`example`**
 For example, if we were to parse using the format `D r`, it would output: